Skip to content

 Self-Hosting LLMs vs Cloud APIs: Cost, Speed, Privacy 2026

-Self-hosting LLMs with Ollama, vLLM, and llama.cpp vs cloud APIs: cost-per-token modeling, hardware needs, latency, and when each approach wins.
+Self-hosting LLMs with Ollama, vLLM, and llama.cpp vs cloud APIs: vendor-cited rates, hardware and power costs, payback periods, and when each wins.

 self-hosting llm-inference ollama vllm llama-cpp cloud-apis ai-infrastructure cost-comparison gpu-hardware privacy